Extracting key information from spectroscopic galaxy surveys: Demonstration

 To demonstrate our method, we apply our pipeline on the BOSS DR12 mock and galaxy samples described earlier, and present the main results in Table \ref{tab:result} and Fig. \ref{fig:con}.
-We constrain the BAO and RSD parameters using the original PC modes (up to $150$ PC modes, denoted as `PCA'), the optimally combined PC modes (denoted as `PCA+KL'), and the multipoles up to the hexadecapole (denoted as `$\xi_{\rm MQH}$') for a comparison, respectively, and find that the results are largely consistent with each other.
-As demonstrated by the averaged mocks, with the PCA approach, we are able to extract all the information in $\xi_0,\xi_2$ and $\xi_4$ quantified by the FoM using $150/500=30\%$ modes.
-Moreover, the Bias, which is the square root of the bias of all the parameters added in quadrature, can be significantly reduced by a factor 4.5 by the PCA method, largely due to the fact that the noisy modes, which can be subject to systematics, are removed without loss of cosmological information.
-The PCA+KL approach, on the other hand, retains 90\% the FoM, probably due to the fact that the probability distribution of some parameters such as $\sigma_{\rm FoG}$ are non-Gaussian, making the compression defined in Eq. (\ref{eq:GammaV}) sub-optimal and thus subject to information loss to some extent.
-But even in this situation, the Bias is reduced by 17\%.
-When applied to the BOSS DR12 sample, we find that the FoM extracted by the PC modes is 20\% larger than that by the multipoles, and the PCA+KL approach is also subject to information loss compared to the PCA method, but it extracts all the information in the multipoles.
+We constrain the BAO and RSD parameters using the original PC modes (up to $150$ PC modes, denoted as `PCA'), the optimally combined PC modes (denoted as `PCA+MOPED'), and the multipoles up to the hexadecapole (denoted as `$\xi_{\rm MQH}$') for a comparison, respectively, and find that the results are largely consistent with each other.
+As demonstrated by the averaged mocks, with the PCA approach, we are able to extract \yt{the same information as} in $\xi_0,\xi_2$ and $\xi_4$ quantified by the FoM using $150/500=30\%$ modes.
+In addition, the Figure of Bias (FoB) presented in Table \ref{tab:result}, which represents the significance of systematic biases relative to the statistical uncertainties, is defined as $\sqrt{\sum_{i,j}\Delta \theta_i {\rm F}_{ij}\Delta \theta_j}$ \citep{Shapiro:2008yk}, where $\Delta \theta_i$ is the deviation of the mean value from the expected one for the parameter $\theta_i$, and ${\rm F}_{ij}$ is the inverse of covariance matrix between parameters.
+It is found that FoB can be significantly reduced by a factor $4.5$ by the PCA method, largely due to the fact that the noisy modes are removed without loss of cosmological information.
+The PCA+MOPED approach, on the other hand, retains 90\% the FoM, probably due to the fact that the probability distribution of some parameters such as $\sigma_{\rm FoG}$ are non-Gaussian, making the compression defined in Eq. (\ref{eq:GammaV}) sub-optimal and thus subject to information loss \yt{or systematic bias} to some extent.
+But even in this situation, the FoB is reduced by 19\% \yt{compared with that by the $\xi_{\rm MQH}$ method}.

+When applied to the BOSS DR12 sample, we find that the FoM extracted by the PC modes is \yt{17\%} larger than that by the multipoles. \yt{Specifically, the FoM is computed via the covariance matrices from the $\xi_{\rm MQH}$ and PCA method for the $\{\alpha_{\perp}, \alpha_{||}, f\sigma_8\}$ parameters, \ie,